ADBond/bga-calypso/README.md

 * ~~track dealer etc make sure dealer is updated properly at end of hand~~
 * ~~scoring~~
 * number of rounds/games set via gameoptions
-* team settings via gameoptions?
+* team settings via gameoptions
 * stats
 * anything else in [gathered list of to-dos](misc/todo_list) from code not covered by these/general tidying
 * ~~Fix js bug at end of a hand that needs refresh~~